khalyomede/laravel-api-generator/README.md

       "firstName": "John",
       "lastName": "Doe",
       "birthDate": "2017-07-04",
-      "createdAt": "2017-07-26 00:00:00",
+      "createdAt": "2017-07-28 16:47:00",
-      "updatedAt": "2017-07-26 00:00:00"
+      "updatedAt": "2017-07-28 16:47:00"
     }
   ]
 }
 ```
 So as you can see each response will be filled with 4 attributes : a status`status`, a `message`, a `code` and a `data` (this last is always filled with your resource(s)).
-For more information and available value for those attributes, browser [khalyomede/jsun-php](https://github.com/khalyomede/jsun-php).
+For more information and available value for those attributes, browse [JSON Uiform Response](https://github.com/khalyomede/jur) or the implementation in PHP available : [khalyomede/php-jur](https://github.com/khalyomede/php-jur).

 [back to the example list](#list-of-examples)
 ## Help documentation